hyperhq/blog.hyper.sh/blog/source/user-interview-gareth-rushgrove.md

 ---

-"In this user interview Gareth Rushgrove of [Puppet](https://puppet.com/) & [Devops Weekly](http://www.devopsweekly.com/) tells us how Hyper.sh makes it simple for him to quickly develop and share Puppet configurations, amongst a few other things!"
+In this user interview Gareth Rushgrove of [Puppet](https://puppet.com/) & [Devops Weekly](http://www.devopsweekly.com/) tells us how Hyper.sh makes it simple for him to quickly develop and share Puppet configurations, amongst a few other things!

 We also touch on why Hyper.sh is ideal for batch workloads and discuss a couple of ideas about how [Hyper Cron](https://docs.hyper.sh/Feature/container/cron.html) could be extend to support batch work flows too.